-Related director's or representative's name Related significant shareholder's name Name of the significant shareholder's group entity Description of relationship / office LAHHAM, AREF H. ORION EUROPEAN REAL ESTATE FUND V, SLP Proprietary Director stults, van j.
-ORION EUROPEAN REAL ESTATE FUND V, SLP Proprietary Director PEPA, JUAN JOSE STONESHIELD HOLDING S.A.R.L.
-Proprietary Director Felipe Morenés Botín Sanz de Sautuola STONESHIELD HOLDING S.A.R.L.
-Proprietary Director
+Related director's or representative's name Related significant shareholder's name Name of the significant shareholder's group entity Description of relationship / office AREF H. LAHHAM ORION EUROPEAN REAL ESTATE FUND V, S.L.P.
+ORION CAPITAL MANAGERS, LLP Proprietary Director VAN J. STULTS ORION EUROPEAN REAL ESTATE FUND V, S.L.P.
+ORION CAPITAL MANAGERS, LLP Proprietary Director JUAN JOSE PEPA STONESHIELD HOLDING S.À.R.L.
+STONESHIELD CAPITAL Proprietary Director FELIPE MORENÉS BOTÍN SANZ DE SAUTOLA STONESHIELD HOLDING S.À.R.L.
+STONESHIELD CAPITAL Proprietary Director

+Remarks

 A.7.
-State whether the company has been notified of any shareholders' agreements affecting it pursuant to Articles 530 and 531 of the Capital Companies Law.
-Where appropriate, provide a brief description and list the shareholders bound by the agreement:
+State whether the company pursuant to Articles 530 and 531 c brief description and list the share of the Capital Co mpanies Law.
+Where o •

-Sí V No
+□ Sí ▼ No

--
+·

 Parties to the shareholders' agreement % share capital affected Brief description of the agreement Termination date of the agreement, if any

-Remarks The company periodically provides training on Good Governance and Compliance to the members of the Board, paying special attention to directors' duties and responsibilities.
+The company periodically provides training on Good Governance and Compliance to the members of the Board, paying special attention to directors' duties and responsibilities.

 In addition, the Audit Committee reminds the Board of the regulatory obligations in the various matters addressed on the agenda, and when situations might arise that could give rise to doubts as to the existence of shareholders' agreements due to the existence and recurrence of concerted management between different shareholders, and the Chair of the Audit Committee asks about these issues and reminds the members of the Board of their duty to inform the company and the CNMV.